alexboia/Stakhanovise.NET/LVD.Stakhanovise.NET.NetCoreConfigurationExtensionsBindings/README.md

 The model (structure and types) for the configuration options can be found [here](https://github.com/alexboia/Stakhanovise.NET/blob/master/LVD.Stakhanovise.NET.NetCoreConfigurationExtensionsBindings/StakhanoviseSetupDefaultsConfig.cs).
 Special notes:

+- the `ConnectionStringName` option must refer to a valid connection string entry in the file's `ConnectionStrings` section;
-- the `CalculateDelayTicksTaskAfterFailure` option is a `Func<IQueuedTaskToken, long>` and can be specified using plain C# code, which will be compiled when the configuration options are read;
+- the `CalculateDelayTicksTaskAfterFailure` option is a `Func<IQueuedTaskToken, long>` and must be specified using plain C# lambda literal code, which will be compiled when the configuration options are read;
-- the `IsTaskErrorRecoverable` option is a `Func<IQueuedTask, Exception, bool>` and can be specified using plain C# code, which will be compiled when the configuration options are read;
+- the `IsTaskErrorRecoverable` option is a `Func<IQueuedTask, Exception, bool>` and must be specified using plain C# lambda literal code, which will be compiled when the configuration options are read;
 - the `ExecutorAssemblies` option, that is, the list of executor assemblies, is processed by loading each entry using `Assembly.LoadFrom()`.

 Please see the corresponding [test project](https://github.com/alexboia/Stakhanovise.NET/tree/master/LVD.Stakhanovise.NET.NetCoreConfigurationExtensionsBindings.Tests) for [a set of sample configuration files](https://github.com/alexboia/Stakhanovise.NET/tree/master/LVD.Stakhanovise.NET.NetCoreConfigurationExtensionsBindings.Tests/TestData).

+#### The fallback provider

+There is no need to specify all the configuration options in the configuration file.
+The ones that are missing will be pulled from a fallback provider, which by default is Stakhanovise.NET's built-in [ReasonableStakhanoviseDefaultsProvider](https://github.com/alexboia/Stakhanovise.NET/blob/master/LVD.Stakhanovise.NET/Setup/ReasonableStakhanoviseDefaultsProvider.cs).
+One may specify a custom fallback provider when setting up a `NetCoreConfigurationStakhanoviseDefaultsProvider` instance.

 ## Dependencies